kvietcong/le-custom/README.md

 - Easy way to find window class: `xprop WM_CLASS` in the console lets you click on any window and retrieve's its window class

+- `.xinitrc` and `.xprofile` are great places for startup scripting

 - I use Arch btw XD